giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 3.) _Check that there were no errors_

+This check is now a part of the `compile`command.
 You may also do `wc -l dicts/*.xml` to make sure there is content in the files.

 If there is an error in an XML file used in compilation, the compile script will give an error.
 Before compilation, a backup file will be stored, so if the compilation process overwrites this with a blank file, you may revert to a previous version.
 Backup files are named \*.bak, and include a timestamp.